-Students who have a life threatening food allergy or a medical disability requiring a meal modification must have a written request from a licensed medical doctor indicating special instructions.
+Students who have a life threatening food allergy, an intolerance affecting a major life function or a medical disability requiring a meal modification must have a written request from a licensed medical professional indicating special instructions.
 Please contact the school nurse or campus principal if your child has a known food allergy or as soon as possible after any diagnosis of a food allergy.
-The Pasadena Independent School District provides a Diet Modification form that the physician must fill out and identify: the student's medical need and an explanation of why the condition restricts the student's diet; the major life activity affected by the condition; the food or foods to be omitted from the student's diet, and the food or choice of foods that must be substituted.
+The Pasadena Independent School District provides a Diet Modification form for a certified medical professional to fill out and identify: the student's medical need and an explanation of why the condition restricts the student's diet; the major life activity affected by the condition; the food or foods to be omitted from the student's diet, and the food or choice of foods that must be substituted.
 The PISD Diet Modification Form can be obtained from the school nurse or the PISD Child Nutrition webpage.
 This form should be returned to the school nurse.
-Without this documentation the student will not be able to receive his/her special diet as ordered by the doctor.
-The physician's statement must be renewed with the Child Nutrition Services if any changes need to be made to a student's diet.
+The medical statement must be amended with Child Nutrition Services if any changes need to be made to a special diet that is in place.

-Student ID Numbers

-Schools use Student ID numbers to identify students in the cafeteria.
+Student ID Numbers Schools use Student ID numbers to identify students in the cafeteria.
 These include students who participate in the free/reduced meal program and students who prepay for their meals.
 The use by a student of another student's ID number is illegal.
 Students will be disciplined.